Q1. Are there any special procedures, regulations, and/or permits required for shipping samples from outside the United States?

 Q2.
 When shipping non-human primate samples from outside the United States, are there any special documentation requirements?

-Note: For more detailed information on shipment, please check our recommendation on sample collection, storage, & shipment.
+More information is located on our recommendation on sample collection, storage, & shipment.

 Q3.
 Should we ship on Friday, or store the specimens and ship them on Monday?